5 Tips for Dealing With Hail Damage

 - Dents along the splits

 Stormy weather and sun exposure can make shingles weak and look aged.
 These common types of damage are often misinterpreted as hail damage.
-That risk is why contacting an experienced public adjuster can provide homeowners with a valuable resource.
+That risk is why contacting an experienced public Florida weather damage claims adjuster can provide homeowners with a valuable resource.